purval1992/python-gtk3-tutorial/toolbutton.rst

 =======
 The commonly used signals of an ToolButton are::

-  "clicked" (widget)
+  "clicked" (toolbutton)

-The ``"clciked"`` signal emits from the ToolButton when the user presses and then releases the mouse button.
+The ``"clicked"`` signal emits from the ToolButton when the user presses and then releases the mouse button.
 It can also occur when the item has the focus and the user presses the :kbd:`Return` button for example.

 =======
 Example